The Burnside problem for odd exponents: The set-up

 A \emph{prefix} of a reduced word is any (not necessarily proper) initial segment of this word.
 Similarly, a \emph{suffix} of a reduced word is any (not necessarily proper) final segment of it.

-If $N$ is a normal subgroup of $G$ and $w_1, w_2\in G$ represent the same element in~$G/ N$, we say that $w_1$ and $w_2$ \emph{are equivalent} $\mod N$ and we write When we write $w_1=w_2$, this denotes equality of words in the free group.
+If $N$ is a normal subgroup of $G$ and $w_1, w_2\in G$ represent the same element in~$G/ N$, we say that $w_1$ and $w_2$ \emph{are equivalent} $\mod N$ and we write We write $w_1=w_2$ to denote equality of (reduced) words in the free group.